FAQ

 You don’t need a referral to see a pelvic specialist at Pelvic Care Physical Therapy.
 Oklahoma allows “direct access” to physical therapy, which means no referral is needed for initial physical therapy treatment and wellness.
 If your care exceeds one month, your physical therapist will help to secure your physician’s approval of your customized physical therapy plan of care.
 We are here to help you help yourself.
 Let’s get started.

-***note: if you are planning to seek reimbursement from your insurance provider, we recommend you consult these helpful questions. ***
+***note: if you are planning to seek reimbursement from your insurance provider, we recommend you

 do you take my insurance?

-Pelvic Care Physical Therapy is a fee-for-service practice.
+Pelvic Care Physical Therapy is a cash based practice.
 This means we do not bill your insurance.
 If requested, you will be provided with a “superbill” that you can then submit to your insurance for any available out-of-network benefits.
 Please click the below button for a list of questions you will need to ask of your insurance company to see how they might reimburse you for out-of-network services.
 Pelvic Care Physical Therapy is happy to assist you in navigating this process if needed.
 The fee-for-service model is employed at Pelvic Care Physical Therapy because it allows us to provide the highest quality care.

 what should I wear?

-Please wear athletic clothing
+• Please wear athletic clothing

-Loose fitting clothing that you can move around in is also fine.
+• Loose fitting clothing that you can move around in is also fine.

-If you wish to address footwear, please bring the shoes and orthotics you use.
+• If you wish to address footwear, please bring the shoes and orthotics you use.

 what is an initial evaluation like?